wml2013/portaladmin/README.md

 ==Logs==

-A folder that contains the log files created by the localLogger.py module.
+A folder that contains the log files created by the localLogger.py module and can be deleted.

 ==Utils==

 A folder that contains the localLogger module and supporting files.
+Please do not edit unless you know what you are doing.

 ==User_content==